cityofaustin/vision-zero/atd-vzd/README.md

 ## Hasura

-We deployed a standard Hasura container to work as an API between Postgres and atd-vze.
+We deployed a standard Hasura container to work as an API between Postgres and the VZE.
 For more information on how it works, please refer to their [website](https://hasura.io) and documentation.

 ## Development and deployment